Stace Cadet: Career

 In January 2019 "Faith" with Benson peaked at number 1 on the ARIA club tracks chart and in November 2019, "Get on It" did also.

 In May 2020, "Energy" peaked at number 1 on the ARIA club tracks chart, for three weeks.
 A Triple J reviewer called the track "A high-intensity club track complete with rave sirens, a deep groove bassline and KLP's signature vocals primed to hype up the club!"

 In January 2023, Stace Cadet released "Light Me Up", the first single since signing to Warner Music Australia and Medium Rare Recordings.

 Personal life

 Cadet is currently in a relationship with Australian model and actress Erin McNaught.
 In May 2024, Cadet and McNaught announced they were expecting their first child together.
-In October, she gave birth to their son, Obi Brooks Kotaras.
+In October 2024, she gave birth to their son, Obi Brooks Kotaras.
+In May 2026, Cadet announced he and McNaught are engaged.